skggm/skggm/_pages/skggm-writeup.md

     for all disjoint subsets $$A,B,C \subset V$$, where $$C$$ separates $$A$$ and $$B$$.

 The pairwise Markov property is the weakest Markov property while the global Markov property is the strongest.
-In general, if a distribution satisfies the global property it implies all the others, i.e., $$(\ref{eqn:global}) \Rightarrow (\ref{eqn:local}) \Rightarrow (\ref{eqn:pairwise})$$.
+If a distribution satisfies the global property it implies all the others, i.e., $$(\ref{eqn:global}) \Rightarrow (\ref{eqn:local}) \Rightarrow (\ref{eqn:pairwise})$$.
 For some special distributions that have positive densities such as the multivariate Gaussian, the [compositional property](https://www.amazon.com/Graphical-Models-Oxford-Statistical-Science/dp/0198522193) of conditional independence holds.
 As a result, $$(\ref{eqn:pairwise}) \Rightarrow (\ref{eqn:global})$$ and all three Markov properties are equivalent.
-Typically, the term _Markov networks_ refers to networks that satisfy the (\ref{eqn:global}), otherwise they might be called local or pairwise Markov networks depending on the strongest property satisfied.
+Typically, the term _Markov networks_ refers to networks that satisfy (\ref{eqn:global}), otherwise they might be called local or pairwise Markov networks depending on the strongest property satisfied.

 When probability distributions satisfy the global Markov property, it becomes computationally and statistically tractable to efficiently infer conditional independence relationships.
 For an extensive reference on Markov properties of directed and undirected Markov networks, please see ["Graphical Models" by Lauritzen](https://www.amazon.com/Graphical-Models-Oxford-Statistical-Science/dp/0198522193).

 ## Markov networks and inverse covariance
-In general, if two variables are statistically independent they are also uncorrelated, however, the converse is not necesssarily true.
-Since Gaussian distributions are fully described by their mean and covariance, then a zero correlation between two variables indeed also implies statistical independence.
+If two variables are statistically independent they are also uncorrelated, however, the converse is not necesssarily true.
+Since Gaussian distributions are fully described by their mean and covariance, a zero correlation between two variables also implies statistical independence.
 An analogous equivalence holds between conditional independence and the inverse covariance for Gaussian distributions.

 Given $$n$$ _i.i.d_ random samples $$(x_{1},x_{2},\ldots,x_{n})^{\top} = \Xdata$$ from a multivariate Gaussian distribution